 3. P. acnes bacteria

-These lipid-rich primary acne lesions provide an ideal growth medium for the anaerobic Propionibacterium Acnes bacteria .
-This bacteria is always present on the skin, but can thrive under certain conditions (ideally a low-oxygen culture medium such as sebum).
+These primary acne lesions, rich in lipids, provide an ideal growth medium for the anaerobic bacteria Propionibacterium Acnes .
+This bacterium is always present on the skin, but can thrive under certain conditions (ideally, an oxygen-poor growth medium such as sebum).

 4. Inflammation

-Due to the presence of large numbers of this type of bacteria, your immune system starts to respond and the production of inflammatory mediators triggers the development of inflammatory lesions.
-Thus, inflammation results in pimples, papules, painful lesions, which if left untreated can lead to acne scars.
+The presence of large numbers of this type of bacteria triggers your immune system to react, and the production of inflammatory mediators initiates the development of inflammatory lesions.
+Inflammation thus results in pimples, papules, and painful lesions, which, if left untreated, can lead to acne scars.